 If you are nodding along already then read on because I have written this blog post to help break some of those beliefs and give you the confidence to understand the benefits of hiring a designer.

 Well, this is me, the face behind My Claybrick Home and my outdoor office (commonly known as the shed) where all the design magic happens.
 I am an interior designer and styling professional living in Essex with husband, my two grown girls, and our cat Loki.

 If you'd like to hear more about my story, the client projects that I am working on plus get regular updates don't forget to sign up to my newsletter.
-For March 2021 I have a FREE Kitchen Design Checklist which you'll get on sign up - click here to sign up.
+You can do that here.

 So here we go, my Top 5 reasons on why you should hire me as your Interior Designer